-The Agency maintains that it is vital for customers to be provided with resources that explain both the State-administered incentive program in which the customer is participating as well as the agreement the customer is entering into with their Approved Vendor or Designee (whether that be a community solar subscription or a behind-the-meter distributed generation system).
-As such, the Agency intends to continue provide educational materials through the program's informational brochure as well as the Illinois Shines website and will continue to develop additional robust educational materials that will address information stripped from the current disclosure forms.
+The Agency maintains that it is vital for customers to be provided with resources that explain both the State-administered incentive program in which the customer is participating as well as the agreement the customer is entering into with their Approved Vendor or Designee (whether that be a community solar subscription or the installation of a behind-the-meter distributed generation system).
+As such, the Agency intends to continue to provide educational materials through the program's informational brochure (which will now be attached to the Disclosure Forms) as well as the Illinois Shines website and will continue to develop additional robust educational materials that will address information stripped from the current disclosure forms.